-Angeles Institute has been granted institutional Approval to Operate by Means of Accreditation from the Bureau for Private Postsecondary Education pursuant of the California Education Code Section 94890.
-Approval means compliance with the minimum state standards as set forth in the California Education Code.
+Angeles Institute, a private institute, has been granted institutional Approval to Operate by Means of Accreditation from the Bureau for Private Postsecondary Education pursuant of the California Education Code Section 94890.
+Approval to operate means the institution is compliant with the minimum standards as set forth in the California Private Postsecondary Education Act of 2009 (as amended) and Division 7.5 of Title 5 of the California Code of Regulations.